 Personal items – Washington State Parks is not responsible for any personal items left at the facility.
 Please label all personal items (knives, recreational equipment, pots, pans, etc.) so as not to get them confused with park property.

 Quiet hours – Quiet times are between the hours of 10 p.m. and 6:30 a.m.
 Except with permission of the park manager, no person shall use sound-emitting equipment at a volume which emits sound beyond the immediate area of use at any time.

 RVs & tents – Self-contained recreational vehicles and/or tents are allowed with permission of the park manager, subject to limitations imposed by park manager.
 Individuals staying in tents or RVs will be charged the standard overnight rate.

-Minimum is 12 persons, maximum 20 persons
+Minimum is 12 persons, maximum 20 persons.